Villages

 Ruled by Lord Geomyr.

-The people of Feygard believe in a strong leader that tells them what to do.
-They prosper thanks to the firm hand of their leader.
-In some cases, their leader makes some hard choices that causes a lot of grief for a small amount of people, while giving a large benefit for the majority of the people.
+The people of Feygard believe in a strong leader who tells them what to do.
+They prosper thanks to their leader's firm hand.
+In some cases, their leader makes hard choices that cause significant grief for a small number of people while providing a substantial benefit to the majority.

 They believe in following the law to the letter.
 They prefer things that are organized rather than haphazard.
 They are happy about getting strong protection from the guards of Feygard.